 When I work with my clients we always set goals and targets for their future.
 For some reason the word goal or target does switch some people off.
 Plus once they’ve written it down it somehow makes them anxious or nervous as they feel that they are more accountable.
 Football is actually a lot like life, it requires perseverance, self-denial, hard work, sacrifice, dedication and respect for authority.

-However, the people I work with are usually ambitious and want to make changes in their lives whether it’s a new business venture, creating more time in their day, seeing their family more or re-aligning their balance so when I suggest creating some goals they usually jump at the chance.
+However, the people I work with are usually wanting more out of their life whether it’s a new business venture, creating more time in their day, seeing their family more or re-aligning their balance so when I suggest creating some goals they usually jump at the chance.

 "The trouble with not having a goal is that you can spend your life running up and down the field and never score".
 Bill Copeland